Wang Ming: From Moscow to Shanghai

 In November 1925, the CCP sent Wang to Moscow Sun Yat-sen University in Russia.
 During this time, Wang mastered both the Russian language and Marxist–Leninist theory, becoming known by the Russian name Ivan Andreevich Golubev (Иван Андреевич Голубев) or simply Golubev.
 It was also during this time that Wang encountered his first major political adversary, Ren Zhuoxuan.
 Ren was appointed as the secretary of the university's student CCP branch.
 Eventually Wang's eloquence won over Ren's authoritarian style in various debates.
 Consequently, in April 1926, Wang was elected as chairman of the university's CCP branch.
 After the election, Pavel Mif, the university's vice president, became fond of Wang.
 In January 1927, when Mif came to China as the head of a Soviet delegation, Wang was his interpreter.

 After the CCP's split with the Kuomintang (KMT) in 1927, Wang and Mif attended the CCP's 5th National Congress in Wuhan, after which Wang became Secretary for the CCP's Propaganda Department for two months.
 Wang was also a part-time editor of the Guidance journal where he published a few articles.
 After the July 15 coup in Wuhan, Wang returned to Moscow with Mif.

 After the purge of Karl Radek by Joseph Stalin, Mif was appointed as president of Moscow Sun Yat-sen University, and then Vice Minister of the Eastern Department of Comintern.
 For his service and loyalty, Wang became Mif's protégé.
-Along with other activists such as Zhang Wentian, Bo Gu and Wang Jiaxiang, Wang Ming founded the 28 Bolsheviks group.
-They labeled themselves as orthodox communists.
-During his time in Moscow, Wang was involved in suppressing an organization of Chinese Trotskyists that had sprung up in the university.
+The circle of Chinese students centered around Mif, which included Wang as well as Zhang Wentian, Bo Gu and Wang Jiaxiang, became known as the "28 Bolsheviks" because of their strict adherence to the official party line.
+There was an ongoing struggle between Trotskyists and Stalinists among the Chinese students, and Wang was involved in suppressing the Trotskyists.